lmullen/lincolnmullen.com/content/courses/capitalism.2023/index.md

 James Hudnut-Beumler, _In Pursuit of the Almighty's Dollar: A History of Money and American Protestantism_ (University of North Carolina Press, 2007).

-Stewart Davenport, _Friends of the Unrighteous Mammon: Northern Christians and Market Capitalism, 1815--1860_ (Chicago: University of Chicago Press, 2008), ch.
+Stewart Davenport, _Friends of the Unrighteous Mammon: Northern Christians and Market Capitalism, 1815--1860_ (University of Chicago Press, 2008), ch.
 1.

 Suggested readings: